Ryanseb/Ryanseb/README.md

 <br />

 Hi, i'm Ryan Sebastian, a student who is passionate about computers.
 Working on my github profile atm :).
-Some things wont work in this Github working on it , sorry <3
+Some things wont work in this Github working on it and gotta upload all my projects :o

 <h2 align="center">Socials <img src="https://github.com/Ryanseb/Ryanseb/blob/main/assets/cat.gif" width="50"></h2>